17 Courtyards Around Perth Just Begging For A Few Wines With Friends

 SKØL

 So the Scarborough Esplanade has copped a bit of a bad rap lately, and if you’re looking to give it a little space then why not head a little east for the laidback surrounds of SKØL.
-In the relatively short time since opening, it’s already become a fast favourite for locals.
-To be fair once you’ve spent a lazy afternoon in its Scandinavian-inspired surrounds indulging in a few cocktails and tasty share plates you’ll understand why.
+Ever since opening, it become a fast favourite for locals – and to be fair, once you’ve spent a lazy afternoon in its Scandinavian-inspired surrounds indulging in a few cocktails and tasty share plates you’ll understand why.
+Once the weather cools, head upstairs to their cosy wine loft and keep the vibes going year-round!

 35 Ewen Street, Scarborough